 Job Outlook for Business School Graduates in Kansas

 Growth of at least 5% is predicted in 32 of 37 business and management occupations across the US between 2016 and 2026, according to recent Bureau of Labor Statistics (BLS) data.
 The highest growth will be for market analysts and marketing specialists, at 22.8% over ten years, with financial managers next at 18.7%.

 According to BLS data, the overall average annual wage in 2016 across all occupations in Kansas was $54,935; as befitting its centralized geography, this puts Kansas also near the middle for wages, at 29th out of 51 states plus the District of Columbia.
 Business and management occupations had a weighted average annual salary of around $88,000 in that same year.
-Chief executives were the highest-paid subgroup, like their counterparts in other states, with an average salary of $170,000.
+Like their counterparts in other states, chief executives were the highest-paid subgroup, with an average salary of $170,000.
 This was followed by a variety of management positions ranging from $80,000 to $130,000.
 Tax preparers were the lowest-paid group at $38,800.